-and the proof of the theorem will be completed.
-Thus, to complete the proof, it suffices to show that if $G$ is a graph satisfying the conditions of the theorem \ref{MainBound} and for each $U\in U_{G}$ we have $|S_{U}|=1$, then the inequality (\ref{MainInequality}) holds.
+and the proof of the theorem would be completed.
+Thus, to complete the proof, it suffices to show that if $G$ is a graph satisfying the conditions of Theorem \ref{MainBound} and for each $U\in U_{G}$ we have $|S_{U}|=1$, then the inequality (\ref{MainInequality}) holds.